akirak/prism-emacs-lisp/README.md

 # Emacs Lisp Support for Prism.js

-**Deprecation notice**: The Emacs Lisp plugin in this repository has been hugely rewritten and merged into the code base of [Prism.js](https://github.com/PrismJS/prism).
-I suggest you use `lisp` plugin shipped with Prism.js rather than this version.
+**Deprecation notice**: The Emacs Lisp plugin in this repository has been hugely rewritten by [@JuanCaicedo](https://github.com/JuanCaicedo) and merged into the code base of [Prism.js](https://github.com/PrismJS/prism).
+I suggest you use `lisp` plugin shipped with Prism.js rather than the original version in this repository.

 This repository contains the following things: